 Network synchronization performance specifications are essential for successful operation of digital transmission networks including the support of, for example, mobile networks.
 Network timing performance standards are necessary to define the feasibility and most effective means of implementing a time reference distribution service.
 This includes the distribution of both precision time and frequency.

-Continuing effort needs to be put into the study of synchronization issues in packet-based networks.
+Continuing effort needs to be put into the study of synchronization issues in packet-based and new TDM networks.

-Requirements for the related OAM and Management functions need to be studied.
+Requirements for the related OAM and Management functions need to be further studied.

-Requirements from new network architectures and applications should be considered (e.g. as related to the IoT, IMT2020 (5G), etc.).
+Requirements from new network architectures and applications should be considered (e.g. as related to the IoT, IMT2020/5G, IMT-2020/5G evolution, new emerging applications that may require accurate timing such as support for enhanced security solutions, etc.).
+New applications with particularly stringent timing requirements may need to be considered (e.g. quantum key distribution (QKD) related applications).

-Robust and reliable network synchronization solutions (e.g. as related to GNSS (Global Navigation Satellite System) backup) need to be addressed.
+Robust and reliable network synchronization solutions (e.g. as related to GNSS (Global Navigation Satellite System) backup synchronization references) need to be addressed.

+There is increased need to provide timing to support the needs of other industries (e.g., Industrial Automation) that may rely on the transport and synchronization solutions defined within this Study Group.
 SDN/NFV implications on the synchronization networks should also be studied.
+Enhancements drawing on and looking to enable artificial intelligence (AI) and machine learning (ML) should be studied.

+The advances in network synchronization related technologies should be addressed.

 New transmission technologies, services and facilities are regularly being introduced.
 Inter-operator links need to be efficiently installed, commissioned, brought into service and maintained.
 Test and measurement instrumentation is required for the installation, commissioning, bringing into service and maintenance of telecommunications equipment and networks.
 The measurement of the same parameter made with different measuring instruments should give reliable, repeatable and comparable results.
 Test equipment specification needs continuous review to take account of technology changes and improvements of jitter, wander and precision time measurement.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: